Walter May • Selected Works • 1990-2000

 Dimensions vary.
 An Installation of four inverted small trees with ecclesiastical candles and two large "Powerboxes" at Paul Kuhn Gallery.

 Approximately 7" high.
-An inverted conifer tree supporting an ecclesiastical candle is attached to the wall.
-The end of each branch is encased in hand moulded coloured wax buds.
+An inverted conifer supporting an ecclesiastical candle is attached to the wall.
+The end of each branch is encased in hand formed coloured wax buds.

 28" h x 40 " w x 35" d.
 A restored wooden chopping block is encased in a wireglass vitrine.
-Collection of The Canada Council Art Bank.
+Collection of Nickle Galleries, University of Calgary.

 22.5" h 53" w x 54" d.
-An oddly constructed low steel work table with a broken ladle, bottomless box, and a long spike attached to the bottom edges.
+An oddly constructed low steel work table with a broken ladle, bottomless box, and a long spike hung from the bottom edges.

 A collection of found stools supporting various objects made of copper, bronze, aluminum, steel, etc.surrounding a low steel table.